jupyterlab/extension-cookiecutter-ts/{{cookiecutter.extension_name}}/README.md

 ## Troubleshoot

-If you are see the frontend extension but it is not working, check that the server extension is enabled:
+If you are seeing the frontend extension but it is not working, check that the server extension is enabled:

 ```bash
 jupyter serverextension list
 ```

-If the server extension is installed and enabled but your not seeing the frontend, check the frontend is installed:
+If the server extension is installed and enabled but you are not seeing the frontend, check the frontend is installed:

 ```bash